Belisarius: Nika riots

 In Constantinople, Justinian had been carrying out reforms of the empire.
 In this, he had been assisted by John the Cappadocian and Tribunianus, who were corrupt.
-The corruption of John and Tribunianus; the curbing of corruption of other influential figures; loss of influence and employment because of a decrease in funding for the civil service; Justinian's low birth; extremely high taxes; cruel methods of tax collection; the curbing of the power of the chariot racing factions; and the execution of rioters led to great anger among the population, culminating in the Nika riots of 532.
+The corruption of John and Tribunianus, the curbing of corruption of other influential figures, loss of influence and employment because of a decrease in funding for the civil service, Justinian's low birth, extremely high taxes, cruel methods of tax collection, the curbing of the power of the chariot racing factions, and the execution of rioters led to great anger among the population, culminating in the Nika riots of 532.
 The riots were led by the chariot racing factions—the Blues and Greens.
 At the time the riots broke out, Belisarius was in Constantinople.
 Belisarius, Mundus—the magister militum per Illyricum—renowned as a great commander, and Narses, a eunuch and confidant of Justinian who would later also be known as a great commander, were called upon to suppress the revolt.
-At this point, much of the city had been burned by the rioters, but the blue faction began to calm down, and after Narses distributed gifts to them, many returned home while others began spreading moderate views among the other rebels.
-Belisarius tried to enter the hippodrome, where the rioters were gathered, through the emperor's box but was blocked by its guards.
+At this point, much of the city had been burned by the rioters, but the blue faction began to calm down, and after Narses distributed gifts to them, many returned home, while others began spreading moderate views among the other rebels.
+Belisarius tried to enter the Hippodrome, where the rioters had gathered, through the emperor's box, but was blocked by its guards.
 Belisarius was surprised and informed Justinian, who ordered him to enter from another direction.
-Entering the hippodrome, he wanted to arrest Hypatius, who was declared emperor by the rioters.
+Entering the Hippodrome, he wanted to arrest Hypatius, who had been declared emperor by the rioters.
 Hypatius was defended by guards whom Belisarius would first need to eliminate, but if he attacked, the rioters would be at his rear.
-Belisarius decided to deal with the rioters and, bypassing the door to Hypatius' location, charged into the crowd.
-Mundus, hearing the sound of battle, also charged while Narses blocked the other exits in order to trap the rioters.
+Belisarius decided to deal with the rioters and, bypassing the door to Hypatius's location, charged into the crowd.
+Mundus, hearing the sound of battle, also charged, while Narses blocked the other exits in order to trap the rioters.
 The revolt thus ended in a massacre.
 At least 30,000 (Note: This is the number given by Procopius, Wars (Internet Medieval Sourcebook.)) and up to 60,000 died, mostly unarmed civilians.